ilhamakbardev/synapsis-challenge-ai-engineer/README.md

 ### Run Project

-you can use docker or your local setup to run this project, first clone this github repo
+you can use docker or your local setup to run this project, first clone this github repo (or you can pull it from [my docker hub](https://hub.docker.com/repositories/vicase312))

 ```bash
 git clone https://github.com/ilhamakbardev/synapsis-challenge-ai-engineer.git